robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/xUnit.net/xUnitAttributes.md

         Add(-2, -11, 22);
     }
 }

+public class UnimplementedScenarios : TheoryData<int, int, int>
+{
+}
 ```

 ### `[MemberData]`

 The `MemberData` attribute allows test data to be retrieved from a property or method.
-This property or method can reside in the same class as the tests or a separate class.
+This property or method can reside in the same class as the tests or in a separate class.
+This also allows references types to be provided as parameters.

 *References*:
 - https://andrewlock.net/creating-parameterised-tests-in-xunit-with-inlinedata-classdata-and-memberdata/#using-generator-properties-with-the-memberdata-properties